krv5vignesh/cn-news-app/README.md

-# Welcome to the Conde Nast News App
+# Welcome to the Condé Nast News App

 ## Project structure